 Dutch Online Gaming

-If adopted, the Remote Betting and Gaming Bill would allow foreign operators access to the Netherlands if they obtain a Dutch license.
+When it goes in effect, the Remote Betting and Gaming Bill will allow foreign operators access to the Netherlands if they obtain a Dutch license.
 The new Dutch licenses will include strict rules for operators to follow to protect consumers and address problem gambling.

-Online gaming providers would also have to pay a 20% tax on gross gaming revenue.
-The legislation would also privatize Holland Casino.
+Online gaming providers will also have to pay a 20% tax on gross gaming revenue.
+The legislation will also privatize Holland Casino.

-If implemented, the legislation would be a marked departure from the recent history of online gaming in the Netherlands.
+The legislation will be a marked departure from the recent history of online gaming in the Netherlands.

 In 2007, De Lotto and Holland Casino were under investigation by the (EU) for holding a monopoly on the online gaming market in the Netherlands.
 In February 2008, the European Commission issued a final warning before court action would be taken over the Netherlands' gambling market restrictions.

 Holland Casino's online casino is no longer operational.
-In 2008, the Senate voted against an amendment which would have allowed Holland Casino to operate online gambling on a three-year experimental basis.
-The Dutch parliament also did not pass a vote on a new bill that proposed to regulate limited Internet gambling.
+In 2008, the Senate voted against an amendment that would have allowed Holland Casino to operate online gambling on a three-year experimental basis.
+The Dutch parliament also did not pass a vote on a new bill that proposed to regulate limited internet gambling.

 In 2010, U.K.-licensed operators Betfair and Ladbrokes challenged the Dutch online gaming ban.
 The European Court of Justice ruled against them, stating that countries are allowed to prohibit online gambling if the main reason is to combat fraud and crime.